conceptualshark/coleisaac.github.io/docs/portfolio/api-privacy-requests.md

 ```

-### Decrypt your results
+### Decrypt results

-If you specified an encryption key, Fides encrypted the result data using your key and an internally-generated `nonce` with an AES 256 algorithm in GCM mode.
+Fides encrypts request data using your provided key, and an internally-generated nonce with an AES 256 algorithm in GCM mode.
 The return value is a 12-byte nonce plus the encrypted data that is b64 encoded together.

 ```
 +------------------+-------------------+
 | nonce (12 bytes) | message (N bytes) |
 +------------------+-------------------+
 ```

-For example, if you specified an encryption key of `test--encryption`, and resulting data was uploaded to
-S3 in a JSON file `GPUiK9tq5k/HfBnSN+J+OvLXZ+GCisapdI2KGP7A1WK+dz1XHef+hWb/SjszdqdNVGvziyY6GF5KIrvrXgxjZuaAvgU='`, you would
-need to implement something similar to the snippet below to decrypt the result:
+To decrypt the results, you must convert the message to bytes, decode the b64 string, and separate the 12-bite nonce from the encrypted message.
+You can then use any GCM decryption library to decrypt the message with your private encryption string.

+In the example below, a message was encrypted using the key `test--encryption`, resulting in an encrypted string.
+After converting and decoding the b64 string, the nonce can be separated from the resulting bites, and the message decrypted using the AESGCM lirary.

 ```python title="Sample decryption"
 import json